Skip Header

 Some points to bear in mind

-• If you withdraw any money from your pension over the amount you can take tax-free, it will affect the amount you can carrying on saving in pension plans with the benefit of tax relief.
-This will go down from £60,000 to £10,000 and is known as the money purchase annual allowance.
+• If you withdraw any money from your pension over the amount you can take tax-free, it will affect the amount you can carry on saving in pension plans with the benefit of tax relief.
+This will go down to £10,000 per year and is known as the money purchase annual allowance.

 • If your pension pot is worth less than £10,000, you may be able to withdraw the whole amount as a single lump sum, including 25% tax-free.
-This is known as a ‘small pot’ withdrawal, and it will not count towards your money purchase annual allowance or your lifetime allowance.
+This is known as a ‘small pot’ withdrawal, and it will not trigger the money purchase annual allowance or your lump sum allowance.

 None